 Abstract

-The participants in deliberative mini-publics are typically randomly selected, and mini-publics are therefore often marketed as representative of the wider population.
-However, in practice mini-publics are unlikely to be fully representative due to their small size and non-response bias.
-I report the results of a pre-registered survey experiment designed to assess the implications of deviations from statistical representativeness for citizens’ legitimacy perceptions (N = 1,308).
+The participants in deliberative mini-publics are typically randomly selected; therefore, mini-publics are often marketed as representative of the wider population.
+However, in practice, mini-publics are unlikely to be fully representative due to their small size and non-response bias.
+I report the results of a pre-registered survey experiment designed to assess the implications of deviations from statistical representativeness for citizens' legitimacy beliefs (N = 1,308).
 Consistent with prior research, I find that the involvement of a mini-public in democratic decision-making can lead to substantial increases in perceptions of process legitimacy; however, even minor biases in the composition of mini-publics substantially decrease those gains while larger biases can wipe them out entirely.
 The results of this study temper hopes that mini-publics offer an easy fix to perceptions of low democratic legitimacy.

 Data Availability Statement